-Starting October 9, 2025, a new security measure will come into effect for money transfers under the European Payment Services Regulation (PSR): Verification of Payee (VoP).
-From that date onwards, , for every transfer, the recipient’s name entered will be checked against the account holder of the specified IBAN.
+On October 9, 2025, a new security measure came into effect for money transfers under the European Payment Services Regulation (PSR): Verification of Payee (VoP).
+For every transfer, the entered recipient’s name is now checked against the account holder of the specified IBAN.
 The purpose of this measure is to prevent misdirected payments and detect fraud attempts at an early stage.

 How does Verification of Payee Work in the Outbank App?